InsaLan/VPNator/README.md

 What is not explained here is simple `iptables` syntax : the `-t` parameter gives the table (here it's `nat`), the `-A` parameter indicates that we should append to the chain provided (here `POSTROUTING`) and the rest is the rule.
 Whenever the requirements (that a packet establishing a connection be about to leave for the outside world, the action listed after `-j` is

+### The certificate generation script

+During the installation procedure, a shell script called `certgen.sh` is copied remotely, and later on executed.
+Its inner workings are detailed in this section.

+This script is the last standing piece of shell script left from the original "Roadwarrior" OpenVPN script from which we created the ansible playbook.
+Both authors of the playbook decided to keep all of the operations related to certificate generation in that script, and to launch it remotely, in order to keep the playbook relatively clear.

+The script starts by downloading and inflating an archive from OpenVPN's GitHub repository for the `easy-rsa` program.
+The contents of that archive are then copied over to `/etc/openvpn/easyrsa` where we operate.

+Easy-RSA is used at first to generate what is called a 'PKI', or 'Public Key Infrastructure'.
+This is a system that wherein a Certificate Authority (CA) can receive certificate signing requests (CSRs) and generate certificates and certificate revocation lists (CRLs).
+These certificates are what interest us here.

+A CA is built before the script generates two certificates (one for the server and one for the client), along with a CRL.
+Once the CA and both certificates have been built, they are copied into `/etc/openvpn` and their content is copied into the `.ovpn` client configuration file (between appropriate tags), so that the client has copies of these certificates too.

 ## Common troubleshooting

 The following is a short list of typical errors that are encountered while using VPNator.